nobodhi/javascript_coding_exercise/README.md

 The naive answer simply appeals to the principles of **Document First, Test Driven Development**.
 While there may be innumerable ways in which the solution can be improved, the tests are passing and therefore the code is complete.

+### Find Pairs

+In this exercise we are given a list of lists of music titles and asked to find all pairs that occur within these lists more than N times.
+E.g., in the following example:

+X, Y, Z
+X, Z

+Then pair (X, Z) occurs twice and pair (X, Y) occurs once.
+The test is located at [test/pairs-test.js](test/pairs-test.js)

+#### Solution

+This can be looked at as an SQL or MapReduce problem in which we first map the inputs into key-value pairs and then reduce them into a solution.
+We first map the users, titles, and user-title pairs.
+We then sort by title and loop through each title's users, querying for all pairs.

 ## Cracking the Coding Interview

 This section includes problems and solutions from the section on data structures along with tests.
 The string tests are located in [test/string-test.js](test/string-test.js) and the solutions in [string-compare.js](string-compare.js).